-As important as an eye for creativity is, having the right equipment can greatly impact the success of a product shoot.
+As important as an eye for creativity is, it's not the only tool you need.
+Having the right equipment can greatly impact the success of a product shoot.
 When determining your equipment, you should already have a clear picture in your mind as to what the finished products will look like.

 You need to think about the props, backgrounds and devices you’ll need to make your vision happen.
 Below is some basic photography equipment used by professionals that you can easily add to your own repertoire:

 The specs of your shooting equipment or camera will depend on your needs.
-Some small business owners are keen to invest in photoshoot equipment (you can buy full sets from sites like Shotkit) but if you're cost-conscious, you'll be able to get by with a smartphone and a bit of DIY brainpower.
+Some small business owners are keen to invest in photoshoot equipment, but if you're cost-conscious, you can get by with a smartphone and a bit of DIY brainpower.

 Having the right equipment certainly helps put your photoshoot together, but it's how you use them that makes all the difference.
-We've put together product photography ideas you can use for your own online store.
+We've put together this tutorial of product photography ideas you can use for your own online store.

 Most of these tips are simple hacks to get the most out of your photos.
 You don't need the most expensive equipment and professional gear to get results.